Apply for a 2015-2016 Senior Undergraduate Scholarship

 o Work Experience/Activities

-Additional information is included in the application form.
-Click here to download a form.
+Additional information is included in the application form, which will be available for download soon.

-The Association of State Dam Safety Officials (ASDSO) has selected Lacey Albers as the sole recipient of its 2013-2014 Senior Undergraduate Scholarship.
-This is the twenty-second year of the ASDSO Scholarship Program, which awards up to $10,000 to US citizens enrolled in accredited programs in engineering or related fields and planning careers related to the design, construction, or operation of dams.
+The Association of State Dam Safety Officials (ASDSO) has selected Jamie Bond and Emily Keck as the recipients of its 2014-2015 Senior Undergraduate Scholarship.
+This is the twenty-third year of the ASDSO Scholarship Program, which awards up to $10,000 to US citizens enrolled in accredited programs in engineering or related fields and planning careers related to the design, construction, or operation of dams.

 Past ASDSO Scholarship Winners